 While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying,“Take and eat; this is my body.
 Then he took a cup, and when he had given thanks, he gave it to them, saying, “Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins.
 I tell you, I will not drink from this fruit of the vine from now on until that day when I drink it new with you in my Father’s kingdom.”
 (Mathew 26)

-When we were talking about this I firstly said that I believed that the writing was poetical.
-In other words I believe that saying the body was broken is an appropriate picture albeit falling terribly short of what actually happened.
+When we were talking about this I first said that I believed that the writing was poetical.
+In other words, I believe that saying the body was broken is an appropriate picture albeit falling terribly short of what actually happened.
 But it is an apt metaphor that helps us understand the pain and suffering that Jesus went through.
-Poetical metaphor is simply a reality of musical writing and hopefully we as receivers of the music and lyrics understand this.
+A poetical metaphor is simply a reality of musical writing and hopefully, we as receivers of the music and lyrics understand this.
 This is why I don’t demand my pastors say “given for you ” instead of “broken for you” because honestly they both work.

 Colossians 3:16 Let the words of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.

-I don’t believe that all the singing to God in heaven we hear about is because the only thing to do up there is go to a concert.
+I don’t believe that all the singing to God in heaven we hear about is because the only thing to do up there is going to a concert.
 All the singing is due to simply coming face to face with God.
-Standing or trying to stand before the being that has so much power so as to speak and cause a universe into existence, so much knowledge to know every single one of us intimately and the workings of everything in the created order and so much love to intervene into his creation and save us from our destinies in hell will be overwhelming to say the least.
+Standing or trying to stand before the being that has so much power so as to speak and cause a universe into existence, so much knowledge to know every single one of us intimately and the workings of everything in the created order and so much love to intervene in his creation and save us from our destinies in hell will be overwhelming, to say the least.
 You cannot help but sing.
-After all we love him because he first loved us.
+After all, we love him because he first loved us.